apache/predictionio/engines/src/main/java/recommendations/tutorial1-develop.md

 ## Overview

-These series of tutorials will walk through each components of **PredicionIO Framework**.
+These series of tutorials will walk through each components of **PredictionIO Framework**.
 We will demonstrate how to develop your machine learning algorithms and prediction engines, deploy them and serve real time prediction queries, develop your metrics to run offline evaluations, and improve prediction engine by using multiple algoritms.
 We will build a simple **Java single machine recommendation engine** which predicts item's rating value rated by the user.
 [MovieLens 100k](http://grouplens.org/datasets/movielens/) data set will be used as an example.

 ## Concept